Jimme7/Jimme7/README.md

 </div>

-I'm Jimena, a passionate about data science and Python development.
+I'm **Jimena**, a passionate about data science and Python development.
 I specialize in data analytics, machine learning, and data visualization.
 Here you will find information about my projects, skills, and tools I use in my work.
 <div align="center">
   <p>
     <img src="girlcoding.gif" alt="GIF" width="400" height="190" />